ogorek/voron-trident-300-image/README.md

 Update apps, delete, add features like octoeverywhre using this command /home/adam/kiauh/kiauh.sh

-in octoprint add to start code SFS=1 or SFS=0 to choose if to use sensor on first layer
+in orcaslicer add to start code SFS=1 or SFS=0 to choose if to use sensor on first layer